-The prohibition on paying or receiving fixed interest is based on the Islamic tenet that money is only a medium of exchange and a way of defining the value of a thing.
-It has no value in itself, and therefore should not be allowed to give rise to more money, through fixed interest payments, simply by being deposited in a bank or lent to someone else.
+The prohibition on paying or receiving fixed interest is based on the Islamic tenet of money being only a medium of exchange and a way of defining the value of an asset or liability.
+It is considered to have no intrinsic value, and therefore should not be allowed to give rise to more money, through fixed interest payments, simply by being deposited in a bank or lent out to someone else.
 Riba or the charging of any interest is disallowed entirely in non-interest banking.
-Money in Islam is not regarded as an asset and as such it is unethical to earn any direct return.
-It is believed that interest can lead to injustice and exploitation in the society.
+Money in Islam is not regarded as an asset and as such, it is unethical to earn any direct return.
+It is believed that interest can lead to injustice and exploitation in society.
 The Qur'an (2:279) characterizes it as unfair, as implied by the word zulm (oppression, exploitation, opposite of adl i.e. justice).